-She high-steps through the asphalt and concrete jungle, no destination in mind, no oasis in sight, while the harsh bath of tall buzzing street lamps wash the night with a bleak and gnawing hunger.
-Here she seeks adventure.
-No soft landings in this, the playground of her tender years.
+She high-steps through the asphalt and concrete jungle, no destination in mind, no oasis in sight, while the harsh bath of tall buzzing street lamps washes the night with a bleak and gnawing hunger.
+Here she seeks adventure — no soft landings in this, the playground of her tender years.

 If she could have escaped to the country, she would have — make no mistake.
 This route was a dangerous second-best.

 In the tunnels, her heart beat faster, thumping hard in her small chest.
 Emerging into the deserted cadence of the green-glow dark sky behind, maple leaves were all spread out above; after all, they owned the place, didn’t they?
 Farther north, there were horses and horse trails.
 Somehow she knew better than to venture off the wide, paved walks.
 She moved quietly, from lamp to lamp, like a moth.
 Were there night bird sounds or crickets?
 I can’t now recall.

 Her time in the country came later.
 At nineteen, she arrived on a small west coast island.
 And there, the first-growth jungle called to her, exactly as she had been called to the asphalt and concrete darkness where all hell should have reigned yet somehow didn’t.
 In the forest, her late-night strolls were rich and deep as velvet cloth, folding back and forth on itself so any tunnel might lead to a different way out.

 All that she had ever wanted was to be what she was not.